Skip to main content

 Although the Jews and the Romans both played a role in putting Jesus on the cross, God was the one who had already planned the death of His Son as an atonement for mankind’s sin.

-• 1 Peter 1:19-21 Speaking of the precious blood of Christ shed for us, Peter said, “For He was foreknown before the foundation of the world, but has appeared in these last times for the sake of you who through Him are believers in God.”
+• 1 Peter 1:19-21 Speaking of the precious blood of Christ that was shed for us, Peter said, “For He was foreknown before the foundation of the world, but has appeared in these last times for the sake of you who through Him are believers in God.”

-• Ephesians 1:4-5 “He (God) chose us in Him (Christ) before the foundation of the world, that we would be holy and blameless before Him.
+• Ephesians 1:4-5 God chose us in Christ “before the foundation of the world, that we would be holy and blameless before Him.
 In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will.”
-Before creation and before sin entered the world, God already had a plan in place for our redemption and knew who would be saved.
-The cross was His method to fulfill His predestined plan of salvation.
+Before creation and before sin entered the world, God already had a plan in place for our redemption, and the cross was His method to fulfill it.

 • The sinfulness of mankind.
 “For all have sinned and fall short of the glory of God” (Rom.
 3:23).

 • God’s love.
-“But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us” (Rom.
+“While we were yet sinners, Christ died for us” (Rom.
 5:8).

 • God’s justice.
-The Lord has decreed in Ezekiel 18:4, “The soul who sins will die.”
-Although He loves us and wants to save us, He is also just.
-“The wages of sin is death,” and it must be paid (Rom.
+The Lord decreed in Ezekiel 18:4, “The soul who sins will die.”
+He loves us and wants to save us, but He is also just (Rom.
 6:23).
-God could not ignore our sin or simply decide to forgive us because this would not be just, and He cannot deny Himself or act contrary to His nature.
+God could not ignore our sin or simply forgive us because this wouldn’t be just, and He cannot deny Himself or act contrary to His nature.

 The crucifixion was where our sin and God’s love and justice met.